serde-rs/serde-rs.github.io/_src/README.md

   *(deserialization only)*
 - [Envy Store], a way to deserialize [AWS Parameter Store] parameters into Rust structs. *(deserialization only)*
+- [S-expressions], the textual representation of code and data used by the Lisp language family.

 [JSON]: https://github.com/serde-rs/json
 [Bincode]: https://github.com/TyOverby/bincode